Real and momentum space analysis of topological phases in 2D d-wave altermagnets: Real-Space Nanoribbon Structure Analysis

 To compute the LDOS, we evaluate how much of the total electronic density at a specific energy $E$ is concentrated on a specific lattice site.
 The formula of LDOS at energy $E$ on a lattice site $(x,y)$ is \be \mathrm{LDOS}_\eta^{(x,y)}(E) = \sum_{n=1}^{D} |\psi_n(x,y)|^2 \delta_\eta(E - E_n) \ee where $E_n$ and $\psi_n$ are the eigenvalues and eigenvectors of our $D=4L_xL_y$ size (in lattice constant $a=1$ units) tight-binding matrix Hamiltonian.
 We want to separate the contributions to LDOS by sublattice $\tau=A,B$ and spin $\s=\pm 1$.
 In Figure \ref{fig_LDOS} we plot the LDOS as a function of the energy $E$ for nine lattice sites $(x,y)$ of our rectangular lattice: corners, midpoints sides and center.
-The left pannel is resolved by sublattice and spin, whereas the right pannel is resolved just by spin (i.e., the combined $A+B$ contributions).
+The (a) panel is resolved by sublattice and spin, whereas the (b) panel is resolved just by spin (i.e., the combined $A+B$ contributions).

 Based on both LDOS plots provided, we draw some conclusions about our sample's physics.
 LDOS distinguishes lattice, spin, valence and conduction contributions at different edges and vertices.
 In general, the electronic density is more concentrated about the center of the valence and conduction bands, with a clear bias between the LDOS valence distribution ($E<0$) and the conduction distribution ($E>0$) at the different edges, but not at the center $(L_x/2, L_y/2)$ of the sample, where both contributions are balanced.
 This means that the bulk states are spin-degenerate (or compensated); i.e., there is no net magnetization.
-Disregarding sublattice $A,B$ (right pannel), we can say that an electron moving in the bulk has an equal probability of being spin-up or spin-down (note that the red and blue curves overlap perfectly).
+Disregarding sublattice $A,B$ (b panel), we can say that an electron moving in the bulk has an equal probability of being spin-up or spin-down (note that the red and blue curves overlap perfectly).
 This overlap also happens for electrons located about the anti-diagonal corners, but now there is a noticeable bias between valence and conduction.
 This corresponds to the PT symmetry, $(x,y)\to -(x,y)$ and $E\to -E$, of our AM.

 Note also that the spin-up conduction (valence) electronic density is more (less) concentrated downwards than upwards.
 The spin-down conduction (valence) electronic density is more (less) concentrated toward the right than toward the left.
 This picture is compatible with the conductivity profile of Figure \ref{fig_SpinConductivityTensor}.
 In fact, using a traffic analogy, $X$-axis is a highway for spin-up electrons, whereas they experience a trafic jam in the $Y$-direction.
 This creates piles of spin-up electrons at the bottom (for $E>0$) or at the top (for $E<0$).
 A similar reasoning applies to spin-down electrons applying a $90^\circ$ degrees rotation.
 We next discuss a split-drain FET architecture based in this AM singular characteristic.